 A strong discovery process adds clarity and structure to product development.
 It helps you move past initial assumptions, validate customer problems with data, and ensure solutions provide real value.
-This holistic understanding of customer needs (whether you call it "product discovery" or something else) is vital for maximizing the impact of your product work.
+This holistic understanding of customer needs is vital for maximizing the impact of your product work.

 Product discovery helps teams: